adobe/helix-home/hackathons/12-psp/3-migration/index.md

           - Org name collisions?
 Solved via github org name, otherwise this needs to be solved for
       - There is no issue with just "doing it"
       - Some level of white-glove will likely be necessary
+      - No need to copy content or code for migration purposes

 #### Long-term backwards compatibility perspective
 - Assumption: Not much (if any) is necessary